luyadev/luya.io/docs/guide/ngrest/index.md

     /**
      * This is the api endpoint for the NgRest implementation, so the NgRest config needs to know where should
-     * all the angular calls go.
+     * all the AngularJS calls go.
      */
     public static function ngRestApiEndpoint()
     {